lpattersonn/small_basket/README.md

 ## About The Project

-Small Basket is an application that allows users to shop from and support local grocery stores.
+Small Basket is an application that allows users to shop from, and support local grocery stores.
 Users can purchase their groceries online and have them delivered to their homes.

 ![app home page](https://github.com/lpattersonn/small_basket/blob/master/src/images/smallbasket_homepage.png?raw=true)